brylevkirill/notes/Deep Learning.md

 ---
 ### bayesian deep learning

   deep learning (framework for constructing flexible models):
   - *(plus)* rich non-linear models for classification and sequence prediction
   - *(plus)* scalable learning using stochastic approximations and conceptually simple
   - *(plus)* easily composable with other gradient-based methods
   - *(minus)* only point estimates
   - *(minus)* hard to score models and do model selection
   - *(minus)* hard to do complexity penalisation

   bayesian reasoning (framework for inference and decision making):
   - *(plus)* unified framework for model building, inference, prediction and decision making
   - *(plus)* explicit accounting for uncertainty and variability of outcomes
   - *(plus)* robust to overfitting
   - *(plus)* tools for model selection and composition
   - *(minus)* mainly conjugate and linear models
   - *(minus)* potentially intractable inference leading to expensive computation or long simulation times

 ----

-  deterministic view:  layers transform observed input to feature space and final one to target output space
+  *deterministic view*:  layers transform observed input to feature space and final one to target output space
-  probabilistic view:  each layer defines a distribution of hidden units given the observed input
+  *probabilistic view*:  each layer defines a distribution of hidden units given the observed input

   bayesian neural networks: